Terms of Service and Acceptable Use

 - LICENSES TO OTHER USERS

 Subject to your privacy choices, you further grant all users of the Sites permission to view your Customer Data subject to your Privacy Settings.
-Please note that removed public Customer Data may be cached in search engine indices after removal and that Fractal Enterprise has no control over such caching.
+Please note that removed public Customer Data may be cached in search engine indices after removal and that Fractal has no control over such caching.

 - CONTENT POSTED BY OTHERS

-Fractal Enterprise is not responsible for and does not endorse Customer Data posted by any other person or entity.
-Accordingly, Fractal Enterprise may not be held liable, directly or indirectly, for any loss or damage caused to you in connection with any Customer Data posted by another member.
+Fractal is not responsible for and does not endorse Customer Data posted by any other person or entity.
+Accordingly, Fractal may not be held liable, directly or indirectly, for any loss or damage caused to you in connection with any Customer Data posted by another member.

 - PROHIBITED ACTIONS